 Most likely you won't be allowed to wear a tampon while in surgery.
 Instead, you will be given pads to wear.
 The nurse in the operating room will change your pad while you are sleeping if necessary.

 What if I'm still nervous on the day of my surgery?

-Once you are home recovering from your surgery, it's important to rest, eat healthy foods, and of course take care of your incision (if you have one).
+Once you are home recovering from your surgery, it's important to rest, eat healthy foods, and take care of your incision (if you have one).
 Our bodies are amazing, but everyone needs time to recover from surgery.
-Ask your HCP exactly what you can or can't do so that your recovery is fast and without complications.
-Remember to talk with your HCP to learn more about specific instructions for your surgery.
+Ask your doctor/nurse exactly what you can or can't do so that your recovery is fast and without complications.
+Remember to talk with your medical team to learn more about specific instructions for your surgery.